Henry Rogers Seager

-Henry Rogers Seager (July 21, 1870 – August 23, 1930, Kiev, Russia) was an American economist, and Professor of Political Economy at Columbia University, who served as president of the American Association for Labor Legislation.
+Henry Rogers Seager (July 21, 1870 – August 23, 1930, Kiev, Soviet Union) was an American economist, and Professor of Political Economy at Columbia University, who served as president of the American Association for Labor Legislation.

 Inspired by the work of the Austrian School, Seager published his main work "Principles of Economics" in 1913.
 Inline with the institutional economics this textbook was typical "empirical and institutional in applied work, that dealt with real markets."
 In 1929 he published his most cited work, entitled "Trust and corporation problems."

 Biography

 Seager was born to Schuyler Fiske Seager and Alice (Berry) Seager in Lansing, Michigan, where his father worked as a lawyer.
 He studied at the University of Michigan, where he obtained his P.h.B. in 1890.
 He continued his studies at Johns Hopkins University under Herbert Baxter Adams and Richard T. Ely for a year, in Europe at Halle, Berlin, and Vienna for two years, obtaining his PhD back in the US from the University of Pennsylvania in 1894 under Simon Patten.

 In 1894 Seager started his academic career as an instructor in economics at the Wharton School of the University of Pennsylvania, and was promoted to assistant professor in 1896.
 In 1902 he moved to Columbia University, serving as adjunct professor until 1905 when he was appointed professor of political economy.